-Sure you can get buckets vs some randoms in JRC with not a whole lot at stake.
+Sure you can get buckets vs some randoms in the Rec with not a whole lot at stake.
 But can you do it and make the right basketball play vs an elite pro-am team with a $2000 wager at stake, with 10 seconds left on the clock down 2?
 This is where mental toughness and composure comes in – this means to be confident in the face of chaos when the pressure is on, being clutch, being unflappable when met with adversity.
 This is where Kobe and Michael really separated themselves from the rest, where good becomes LEGENDARY.
 Big players come up big in big moments.
 And this is due to having elite mental toughness and composure, rising up to the moment, and being there for your team when they need it most.
 This is another intangible that will separate you from the rest of the pack, which is again, achieved through repetition and experience, training, and a huge will to win – which leads to the next tip…

-7) Ultra Competitive / Will to Win
+7) Ultra Competitive / Strong Will to Win

-MJ, Kobe, and many others, love ’em or hate ’em, you can’t deny their passion for winning.
+MJ, Kobe, and many others, love ’em or hate ’em, you can’t deny their passion for winning and their competitive drive.
 Many players have an in-your-face approach to that passion, while some are more stoic, but regardless, the desire to win is palpable.
 Being ultra competitive is an X-factor intangible that separates elite NBA 2K players from the rest.
 This doesn’t mean to disrespect, rage, etc. vs teammates if they fall short, but being competitive is a trait you want an elite player to have.
 If you’re highly competitive, it usually means you’ll keep working towards getting better and succeeding.
 If you look at a lot of championship teams, they were usually filled with a lot of ‘hate to lose’ type players.

 8) Good Communication